sleepydirt/vision/README.md

 ## Issues

-Right now, turning off the extension calls `model.dispose()`, but upon testing this does not seem to free up resources.
+Right now, turning off the extension calls `model.dispose()`, which should force garbage collection, but upon testing this does not seem to free up resources.
 This is unintended, and can lead to a memory leak.
 For now, the only fix is to close and reopen the browser.

 ## Credits